preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ./vsim -c
 ```

-This allows you to load designs, run simulations, and print results in the terminal.
+This allows to load designs, run simulations, and print results in the terminal.

 ---

 **3. Add to PATH (Optional):**

-To avoid typing the full path every time, you can add ModelSim to your shell PATH:
+To avoid typing the full path every time, optionally add ModelSim to the shell PATH:

 ```bash
 echo 'export PATH="$HOME/intelFPGA_lite/modelsim_ase/bin:$PATH"' >> ~/.bashrc
 source ~/.bashrc
 ```

-Now you can just run:
+Now it can just be run using:

 ```bash
 vsim